AlekseyKorshuk/huggingartists/README.md

 <img src="img/logo.jpg" width="420" align="center">

-_Disclaimer: this project is not to be used to publish any false generated information but to perform research on Natural Language Generation._
+_Disclaimer: this project is not to be used to publish any false generated information or unpleasant words but to perform research on Natural Language Generation._

 ## How to use